Japanese addressing system: Kyoto

 Heian-kyō was laid out on a grid in AD 794, and grid-based addresses continue to be used in today's Kyoto.

 Although the official national addressing system is in use in Kyoto – in Chiban style, with ward (区, ku), district (丁目, chōme), and land number (番地, banchi), the chō divisions are very small, numerous, and there is often more than one chō with the same name within a single ward, making the system extremely confusing.
 As a result, most residents of Kyoto use an unofficial system based instead on street names, a form of vernacular geography.
 This system is, however, recognized by the post office and by government agencies.
 For added precision, the street-based address can be given, followed by the chō and land number.
-Sometimes multiple houses share a given land number, in which case the name (either just family name, or full name of resident) must also be specified; this name is generally displayed in front of the house on a (表札, hyōsatsu), often decoratively presented, as are house numbers in other countries.

 The system works by naming the intersection of two streets and then indicating if the address is north (上ル, agaru), south (下ル, sagaru), east (東入ル, higashi-iru), or west (西入ル, nishi-iru) of the intersection.
 More precisely, the two streets of the intersection are not treated symmetrically: one names the street that the address is on, then gives a nearby cross street, and then specifies the address relative to the cross street.
 What this means is that a building can have more than one address depending on which cross street intersection is chosen.

 For instance, the address of Kyoto Tower is listed on their website as: